dokterbob/django-getting-started/README.rst

     "translate_tabs_to_spaces": true,
     "rulers": [78],
     "ensure_newline_at_eof_on_save": true

 #.
+Make sure your text editor has a Python `linter <https://en.wikipedia.org/wiki/Lint_(software)>`_
+   installed to prevent common syntax errors.

+   With Sublime Text, install the `Package Control <https://sublime.wbond.net/>`_ package manager and install `SublimeLinter <https://github.com/SublimeLinter/SublimeLinter>`_.

+   For PyCharm a linter (as well as a DCVS client) is included with the IDE.

+#.
 Install Python by following the excellent installation instructions from
    `The Hitchhiker’s Guide to Python! <http://docs.python-guide.org/en/latest/index.html>`_ (DON'T PANIC!).